The wasted dollars of product naming

 The opposite is exactly true, which means the money to market them is ill spent.
 If the name or theme is clever, then it is not believable because it feels like an advertising firm wrote it.
 It will sound like marketing.

 But it still sounds like marketing and made up.
-It has no emotional meaning.
+It suggests no emotional meaning.
 Considering the sheer litany of products with made-up names like HeartMate, it won’t be remembered because no one says “Nurse, give me the HeartMate.”

 Think about this.
 These names do nothing to create preference or add to any financial or emotional investment in the company.
 Just because a device has a clever name does not mean that hospital administrators and doctors will prefer that product.
 So why do it?